ontopic-vkg/destination-tutorial/README.md

 ## To know more

 Visit https://ontop-vkg.org .
-This official website provides a more detailled tutorial.
+This official website provides a more detailed tutorial.